gvwilson/thirdbit/fiction/maddy-roo/index.md

 "Sure," she said as bravely as she could.

 Sixty steps, seventy…
-Seventy-two steps below where they had started they reached a corridor made of the same featureless gray concrete as the stairs.
+Seventy-two steps below their starting point they reached a corridor made of the same featureless gray concrete as the stairs.
 There were no doors,
 no side passages,